 This tutorial is part of our WordPress installation tutorial series, where we show you how to install a WordPress site or blog with no coding skills required.

 After registering a domain name and setting up a webhosting account, the next step is to configure nameservers to connect your domain name with your web hosting so that internet users can find your website.

 What Is A Domain Name Server And What Does It Do?

 A Domain Name Server (DNS) is an internet service that translates domain names into Internet Protocol (IP) addresses.
 This is required, because while we use domain names that are easier to remember, computers on the internet access websites using numbers (IP addresses).
 Every time you type a domain name into your browser, a DNS service has to translate the domain name into its corresponding IP address to help you find the correct website.

-All domain names have an IP address.
+Every domain name has an IP address.
 A nameserver is typically the address for the DNS (short for Domain Name Server) that hosts your domain name records.

-(Nameservers usually require 12-36 hours for global propagation.
+(Nameservers usually require 12-36 hours to propagate worldwide.
 Source: whatsmydns.net)

 While all this may sound complicated, it’s not!
 You don’t need technical skills to configure nameservers for your domain name if you just follow this tutorial.

 You should already be familiar with the following tutorials: